MatheusBrunheroto/MatheusBrunheroto/README.md

 | $$  | $$|  $$$$$$$| $$| $$|  $$$$$$/
 |__/  |__/ \_______/|__/|__/ \______/

 Welcome to my page!
-I'm Matheus, *** developer from São Paulo, Brazil
+I'm Matheus, an aspiring pentester from São Paulo, Brazil

 --/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--

 About me:
-Programming since 2022, working my way through cybersecurity.
-I really like Linux and I'm into back-end, low-level languages, Linux, computer networks and cibersecurity.
+I have been programming since 2022 and am currently working my way into the field of cybersecurity.
+I am passionate about Linux and have a strong interest in operational systems, low-level programming languages, computer networks, back-end development and cybersecurity.

 --/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--/\/--